How to Create Dictionaries in JavaScript

 And that is how you can create dictionaries in JavaScript.
 Some things to keep in mind:

-• Use object literals for better readability when creating new dictionaries
+• Use object literals for better readability when creating new objects.

-• Make sure to include an if statement inside a for...in if you want to filter out inherited properties.
+• Make sure to include an if statement inside a for...in loop if you want to filter out inherited properties.
+However, prefer using Object.entries for improved readability.

-Do you have anything to add to this tutorial?
-Let us know in the comments below!
+Do you still have questions regarding objects in JavaScript?
+Let us know in the comments below so we can help!
 Thank you for reading through, happy coding!
+To learn more about JavaScript, continue with our guided roadmap:

 Did you find this page helpful?